 THE GREAT CROWN OF RUSSIA RING

-The ring is made of 18 karat gold, platinum, and has diamonds of uniformed but varying sizes that are arranged in three separate vertical rows of 13 diamonds each, for a total of 39 diamonds.
+The ring is made of 18 to 20 karat gold and platinum in a hollow umbrella-dome shape, it has diamonds of varying sizes that are arranged in three separate vertical rows of 13 diamonds each, for a total of 39 diamonds.
 This ring is a stylized representation of the Imperial Great Crown of Russia; thus the name: "The Great Crown Of Russia Ring."
 According to Russian tradition, there are 4,836 diamonds in their "Imperial Great Crown;" other claims are that there are 4,935 or even 5,000.
-The 39 diamonds in this ring should represent the 4,836 tradition as 13 x 372 equals 4,836.
+The 39 diamonds in this ring at another level may represent the 4,836 tradition as 13 x 372 equals 4,836.
 It could even be speculated that 372 represents the year the Huns entered Europe in 372 AD.
 This could hint that Rurik (830 to 879 AD) the Varangian (Eastern Viking), founder of the Rurik Dynasty and the rulers of the Kievian Rus (who would become known as Russians), was thought to be of at least some Hunnish ancestry.
 (Attila the Hun is considered a heroic figure in some Eastern and Northern European traditions).
 Rurik's connection to Catherine the Great will be discussed in more detail below.

-The diamond's are cut and worked as to produces an intense sparkling effect of movement, much like three vibrant streams of water.
-Under a magnifying glass, almost all the diamonds' facets show that they have light engravings; some have a different table cut.
+The diamonds are cut and worked to produce an intense sparkling effect of movement, much like three vibrant streams of water.
+Under a magnifying glass, almost all the diamonds' facets show that they have light engravings; all have a different table cut, which creates images inside each diamond.
 The facets and tables were worked to show images that change when the ring is moved (a type of manual animation).
-There are various themes portrayed, and there are also inscriptions in Latin, Russian (Cyrillic), and Runic letters; there are also numbers.
+The miniature engravings on the gold and platinum will create other images, some of these are made by the reflection of a diamond's facet on the gold or platinum; when moved the images transform*.
+There are various themes portrayed, and there are also inscriptions in Latin, a few Russian letters (Cyrillic), and a few Runic letters; there are also numbers.
 Some of these will give images of a face, or a figure.
 Each diamond is an artistic masterpiece.
 The table of the largest center diamond in the center group is 3 mm in diameter.
-Among other things, it has the maker's mark.
-Before the name of the jeweler is made public, the mark will have to be verified by an independent expert source.
-It appears to be the mark of a French or German jeweler.
+Among other things, it has a maker's mark.

 When the ring is placed on a light background, the band produces a type of blurred hologram in its enclosure; when moved it transforms.
 This effect is created by line engravings inside the concave of the ring and the light showing through the diamonds.
 In natural light this hologram appears to be of St. Vladimir, aka Vladimir the Great (grand prince Vladimir I of Kiev, a Christian convert who completed the conversion of the Kievian Rus), his grandmother St. Olga (the first Christian ruler of the Kievian Rus) who was the wife of Igor, and his mother Malusha.
 When the ring is held in a different position, the light will create a large bright Roman letter "V" which also appears to represent a book being held open by a male figure in a tall hat (St. Vladimir); then if moved more it will become two figures (who are opening a book).
 When moved again, this will change into a dove (or pigeon), and then a flaming dove (or pigeon) being held by a woman with long hair or a hair veil (St. Olga).
 Finally it again changes in profile into a figure facing a smaller figure with a halo, and then a cave with a bright light (Malusha and St. Vladimir), when moved to this last position with artificial lighting, it shows in profile a bear over and facing a woman, there is a bright light between them (this may be a reference to a Varangian bear fertility myth, but it may also mean the end of the Varangian era and the beginning of the Christian era).
 The Latin letter "V" may have a double meaning; it may stand for St. Vladimir, but because it is a Latin letter it may also be a reference to the Varangians and, or the number five.